 Set within a noble palazzo that belonged to a Papal family, Palazzo Piccolomini is a small family-run hotel located near Orvieto’s medieval district.
 It has a range of suites and bedrooms but the most beautiful is surely the Monaldeschi Suite.
 It features a frescoed ceiling and a stand-alone bathtub for a romantic touch.
 The hotel’s atmospheric breakfast room lies below ground where you can admire the city’s tufa rock foundations.
 It’s also well-located to arrive by car (free parking is available outside).

 Altarocca Wine Resort

-If you prefer to stay in the countryside, the Altarocca Wine Resort is located 8km outside of Orvieto is a great option.
+If you prefer to stay in the countryside, the Altarocca Wine Resort located 8km outside of Orvieto is a great option.
 This boutique property has luxurious suites and bedrooms, as well as apartments located in historic farmhouses of the borgo.
-It may be hard to tear yourself away from lounging by the panoramic swimming but the resort also offers a wonderful wine and oil therapy spa treatment that you shouldn’t miss.
-Altarocca also produces organic wines, including the town’s famous Orvieto Classico Superiore DOC and reds made with Merlot and Cabernet Sauvignon
+It may be hard to tear yourself away from lounging by the panoramic swimming pool but the resort also offers a wonderful wine and oil therapy spa treatment that you shouldn’t miss.
+Altarocca also produces organic wines, including the town’s famous Orvieto Classico Superiore DOC and reds made with Merlot and Cabernet Sauvignon.

 See More: A Local’s Guide To Umbria